SmartShots/SQDM-Dirtbikes/README.md

 - Remove the BMP/LAV spawns from the map.
 - Spawn two groups of 4 Dirtbikes at opposite sides of the map.

-# Known Issues
-- On most maps the VU Client crashes when you quit the game.
-I'm looking at ways to try and fix this.

 # Notes:
 The Close Quarters Squad Deathmatch maps are excluded, they are too small to have Dirtbikes running around.